Casinomeister® is a certified ADR in the EU

 - If you choose to publicize your complaint in the public fora, we reserve the right to disregard the PAB.
 Making complaints a public issue will usually derail most arbitrations.
 If you have already posted a public complaint before submitting a PAB, no worries.
 We are mostly concerned about this while the PAB is ongoing.

-- Most importantly, if you choose to submit a PAB, please read our extensive FAQ for this FREE service.
-This is required reading.
+- Most importantly, if you choose to submit a PAB, please read our terms for this FREE service.
+This is required reading and you agree to these terms when submitting your PAB.
 Thanks!

 Submit your Casino Complaint